Using the GeoZarr Converter¶

 This approach maintains the integrity of ESA's original multi-resolution data while adding computationally efficient overview levels for performance at coarser scales.

-Benefits of V1: - No data duplication - native resolutions are reused directly - More efficient storage - Simpler, flatter hierarchy - Natural fit for Sentinel-2's multi-resolution data model
+Benefits: - No data duplication — native resolutions are reused directly - Efficient storage - Simple, flat hierarchy - Natural fit for Sentinel-2's multi-resolution data model

 Key Capabilities¶